Turkey violence: How dangerous is Turkey's instability?

 But Kurdish militants have been behind a string of bombings since a ceasefire collapsed in July 2015:

 - The TAK (Kurdistan Freedom Hawks) killed seven police and five civilians when it blew up a bus carrying riot police in Istanbul in June

-- The Kurdistan Freedom Hawks group said it was behind a 13 March suicide car bombing, which killed 35 people at a transport hub close to Turkey's justice ministry and the prime minister's office
+- The group murdered 37 people in a car bomb attack on a transport hub in Ankara in March, close to Turkey's justice ministry and the prime minister's office

 Until recently, the bloodshed was largely confined to the mainly Kurdish areas of the east and south-east, where the Turkish military has battled the militant Kurdistan Workers' Party (PKK) for decades.